Steps to employ an apprentice or trainee

 As a last resort, you may need to cancel the training contract.
 This can be done mutually, by one party, or in some circumstances, by us.

-Your apprentice or trainee is ready to be completed when they have successfully achieved all competencies in their training plan.
+Your apprentice or trainee is ready to complete when they have successfully achieved all competencies in their training plan.

-As apprenticeships and traineeships are competency-based, not time-based, your apprentice or trainee could be ready to complete earlier then the 'nominal completion date' in the training contract.
+As apprenticeships and traineeships are competency-based, not time-based, your apprentice or trainee could be ready to complete earlier than the 'nominal completion date' in the training contract.

 Upon completion your apprentice or trainee will receive: